Composition over Inheritance [example in PHP]

 Difference between is-a relationship and has-a relationship

-The two schools of thought regarding this concept of Composition over Inheritance have been a source of debate for several years now,
+The two schools of thought regarding this concept of Composition vs Inheritance have been a source of debate for several years now,

 The reality is that there isn’t a real answer and, if there is, the solution is blurred.

-(tip: If the concepts you have seen so far seems a bit too complicated you might want to brush up the basics of PHP)
+(tip: If the concepts you have seen so far seem a bit too complicated you might want to brush up on the basics of PHP)

-For instance, cars and motorbike are vehicles which means they can inherit from the Vehicle class, it is also true that cars and motorbike have engines and wheels so than be composite using those elements.
+For instance, cars and motorbikes are vehicles which means they can inherit from the Vehicle class, it is also true that cars and motorbikes have engines and wheels so than be composite using those elements.

-We can quickly realize how software that includes these elements can use both concept and none of them is wrong.
+We can quickly realize how software that includes these elements can use both concepts and none of them is wrong.

 so, why this is such a popular topic?